-- · Allow you to take job-protected time off work for a qualifying reason, Continue your group health plan coverage while you are on leave on the same basis as if you had not taken leave, and - Allow you to return to the same job, or a virtually identical job with the same pay, benefits and other working conditions, including shift and location, at the end of your leave.
+- Allow you to take job-protected time off work for a qualifying reason, Continue your group health plan coverage while you are on leave on the same basis as if you had not taken leave, and - Allow you to return to the same job, or a virtually identical job with the same pay, benefits and other working conditions, including shift and location, at the end of your leave.

 Your employer cannot interfere with your FMLA rights or threaten or punish you for exercising your rights under the law.
-For example, your employer cannot retaliate against you for requesting FMLA leave or cooperating with a WHD investigation.
+For example, your employer cannot retailate against you for requesting FMLA leave or cooperating with a WHD investigation.

-After becoming aware that your need for leave is for a reason that may qualify under the FMLA, your employer must confirm whether you are eligible or not eligible for FMLA leave.
+After becoming aware that your need for leave is for a reason that may qualify under the FMLA, your employer must confirm whether you are eligible on rot eligible for FMLA leave.
 If your employer determines that you are eligible, your employer must notify you in writing:

-- · About your FMLA rights and responsibilities, and - How much of your requested leave, if any, will be FMLA-protected you believe your rights under the FMLA have been violated, you may file a complaint with WHD or file a private lawsuit against your employer in court.
-Scan the QR code to learn about our WHD complaint process.
+- · About your FMLA rights and responsibilities, and - How much of your requested leave, if any, will be FMLA-protected leave.